mozaik-association/mozaik/docs/2Structure_module.md

 !!! example "Examples"

-    In the internal structure of the political party, the power level is represented by the distribution of competences in the political partyé:
+    In the internal structure of the political party, the power level is represented by the distribution of competences in the political party:

     - The cities
     - The provinces